ellaine2022/FineWeb-Seminar-Poster---Resources-References/README.md

 # FineWeb Seminar Poster - Resources & References
-This repository accompanies a seminar poster examining The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale (Penedo et al., 2024) from an archaeologist perspective, with an emphasis on prior and subsequent work.
+This repository accompanies a seminar poster examining "The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale" (Penedo et al., 2024) from an archaeologist perspective, with an emphasis on prior and subsequent work.
 It provides references and additional resources to support and contextualize the poster content.

 ## References